-With its dependency on an interdisciplinary branch on Computer Science, the Electronics branch also deals with areas like the architecture of computer systems, networking, Artificial Intelligence and Data Structure Concepts.
+With its dependency on an interdisciplinary branch of Computer Science, the Electronics branch also deals with areas like the architecture of computer systems, networking, Artificial Intelligence, and Data Structure Concepts.
 This is the reason why Electronics and Communication Engineers can easily migrate and adapt themselves over different work sectors including the IT and core industries.

 Some of the fields of study under the Electronics Engineering branch are –

-Embedded Systems – It is the field of study related to the devices serving specific application such as everyday consumer electronics or bigger systems like flight control system.
+Embedded Systems – It is the field of study related to the devices serving specific applications such as everyday consumer electronics or bigger systems like flight control systems.
 A microcontroller is the heart of any embedded system application.
-It also includes the study of Real-Time Operating System which is different from the conventional Operating System used in computers and laptops.
+It also includes the study of Real-Time Operating systems which is different from the conventional Operating System used in computers and laptops.

 RF Communication – This includes the study of wireless communication using radio waves and making use of the Electromagnetic spectrum.
 This type of communication is used in mobile phones, Internet of Things using Cloud technology, and short- and long-range radio communication.
 With the advancements made in 5G and Cloud technology, this branch of engineering is also highly preferred.

 Digital Engineering – We are well aware of the advantages of Digital Communication over its analog counterparts.
 This is the reason and hence no doubt that the Digital market has completely taken over the analog market.